 Foster parents help save the lives of animals who are fragile and at high risk .
 We are looking for people who can commit two to six weeks of fostering to take in under aged pets and/or nursing moms with litters who are too young or sick to be spayed/neutered for adoption.
 They need to monitor the health and well-being of the foster animals and bring them in for regular checkups and quickly for emergency treatment, if necessary.
 The puppies and kittens must be kept confined in a safe space, separate from other pets.
 Foster parents need to follow our directions on feeding and medication.
 We provide food, necessary medications, supplies, and lots of support.

 There are also opportunities for volunteers willing to foster senior pets, or dogs and cats needing help to recover from illness.
 These time commitments vary, and can be long term in some cases.

 If you’re an animal lover interested in providing love, nourishment, and heaps of TLC to an animal in need, you can download your foster care volunteer paperwork here.
 We will train interested, qualified volunteers for success!

-NOTE!
-If using the fillable form above, you will have to SAVE it before printing, emailing, or faxing it.
+TIP!
+If using the fillable form above, you will have to SAVE it before editing, printing, emailing, or faxing it.
 The document will not autosave what you type.
-Save it as a new file, and email it to email@example.com.
+Save it as a new file, edit it, save AGAIN and email it to email@example.com.